 High Levels of Emotional Intelligence is a Primary Characteristic of Effective Leaders.

-As we have been creating the leadership development training course, my partner Alex Pilkington and I have realized that high levels of emotional intelligence is one of the primary characteristics of effective leaders.
+As we have been creating the leadership development training course, my partner Alex Pilkington and I have realized that high levels of emotional intelligence are one of the primary characteristics of effective leaders.
 The ability to understand both oneself and others is critical to establishing effective teams, making necessary course corrections, and motivating people to do their best.

-What is emotional intelligence and how can it help you?
+What is emotional intelligence, and how can it help you?
 First explained by Daniel Goleman as 5 essential characteristics in 1995, it has since developed into a wider explanation of traits and skills.
 As defined by Oxford Languages, it is “the capacity to be aware of, control, and express one’s emotions, and to handle interpersonal relationships judiciously and empathetically.”

 Even for people that are not leaders, this capacity for thoughtful reflection is beneficial.
-This Fast Company recap of different reports all show the same results – “people with strong emotional intelligence are more likely to succeed than those with high IQs or relevant experience.”
+This Fast Company recap of different reports all shows the same results – “people with strong emotional intelligence are more likely to succeed than those with high IQs or relevant experience.”

 In addition to being more successful, people with higher EQ’s are happier, as clearly explained in this article by Dr. Travis Bradbury.
-Happiness is an inside job and the level of understanding we have of our role in creating our own joy has a direct bearing on our ability to be happy.
+Happiness is an inside job, and the level of understanding we have of our role in creating our own joy has a direct bearing on our ability to be happy.

-Alex and I distilled all these definitions into our own core five, very similar to, but slightly different from Mr. Goleman’s.
-The five characteristics that we have chosen to concentrate on are amended to focus on how they impact leadership, although of course they are good practice for all of us.
+Alex and I distilled all these definitions into our own core five, very similar to but slightly different from Mr Goleman’s.
+The five characteristics that we have chosen to concentrate on are amended to focus on how they impact leadership, although, of course, they are good practice for all of us.

 - Emotional and self-awareness